 Prior to serving in the Assembly, Ting was the San Francisco Assessor-Recorder, a position he used to:

 - Close a five-year assessment backlog, resulting in $290 million in unpaid property taxes,

 - Create GoSolarSF, a first-of-its-kind program that dramatically increased rooftop solar installations in San Francisco, as well as Reset San Francisco, an innovative online tool to help San Franciscans use technology to interact with government, and

-Ting spearheaded efforts to help homeowners and tenants facing foreclosure, including launching Don’t Borrow Trouble, an education and outreach program; convening city officials and advocates to find local solutions to the foreclosure crisis.
-This program was a first-of-its-kind program that provides resource information to at-risk homeowners and tenants.
+- Spearhead efforts to help homeowners and tenants facing foreclosure by launching Don’t Borrow Trouble, an education and outreach program convening city officials and housing advocates to find local solutions to the foreclosure crisis; and

 Ting began his career as a real estate financial advisor at Arthur Andersen, CB Richard Ellis, and SSR Realty Advisors.
 He is a past Executive Director of the Asian Law Caucus, an organization founded in 1972 to advance and promote the legal and civil rights of the Asian Pacific Islander community, and once served as Community Relations Director at San Francisco State University.
 He is a graduate of U.C.
 Berkeley and Harvard University’s John F. Kennedy School of Government.
 He lives in San Francisco’s Sunset District with his wife, Susan, and their two children.